teddybear/backgrid-select-filter/README.md

+This fork is a hardcoded hack for many selects with multiple input.

+From author:
 Backgrid Select Filter
 ======================
 Client side drop-down filter for Backgrid.
 Inspired from [backgrid-filter](https://github.com/wyuenho/backgrid-filter]).
 To be used with [Backgrid](https://github.com/wyuenho/backgrid) and [Backbone](http://github.com/jashkenas/backbone/) of course.<br/>